mikeerickson/gulp-phpunit-slim3-example/README.md

 1. Clone this repo

-2. RUn `composer install` to install all PHP dependencies
+2. Run `composer install` to install all PHP dependencies

 3. Run `npm install` to install gulp and gulp-phpunit